Owen Otasowie

-Ebeguowen "Owen" Otasowie (born January 6, 2001) is an American professional soccer player who plays as a defensive midfielder for Belgian First Division A team Club Brugge.
+Ebeguowen "Owen" Otasowie (born January 6, 2001) is an American former professional soccer player who played as a defensive midfielder.

 Club career

 Wolverhampton Wanderers

 After progressing from their youth academy, Otasowie made his senior debut for Wolverhampton Wanderers as a substitute in Wolves' final UEFA Europa League group match of the 2019–20 edition against Beşiktaş on December 12, 2019.
 On January 1, 2020, Otasowie signed a new two-and-a-half-year contract with Wolves.

 On December 15, 2020, Otasowie made his Premier League debut for Wolves as a substitute on for Leander Dendoncker in a 2–1 home win over Chelsea, providing an assist for Wolves' first goal scored by Daniel Podence.
 Otasowie made his full Premier League debut in Wolves's next game, away at Burnley, on December 21, 2020.

 Club Brugge

 On August 20, 2021, he made a permanent move to Club Brugge of the Belgian First Division A for a reported fee of £3.5 million.
 Otasowie made his debut for Club on July 17, 2022, during their 2022 Belgian Super Cup victory over Gent.
+In November 2022, Belgian newspaper Het Nieuwsblad reported Otasowie had stopped being paid by Club Brugge after going absent without leave a number of times.